vispy/webgl-insights/abstract.md

 # Big Data Visualization with WebGL: from Python to JavaScript

+Authors: Cyrille Rossant, Almar Klein, Luke Campagnola, Eric Larson, Nicolas Rougier, Kenneth D. Harris

 Here is the abstract proposal (deadline October 15).

 This is a graphics book for graphics/rendering communities, used to C++ and JavaScript rather than Python.
-Therefore, we should focus on 1) the OpenGL techniques for big data visualization, and 2) how we convert visualizations from Python to JavaScript/WebGL (detailing the different techniques).
+Therefore, we should focus on 1) the OpenGL techniques for big data visualization, and/or 2) how we convert visualizations from Python to JavaScript/WebGL (detailing the different techniques).

 ## Overview